Once an English teacher, always an English teacher.

 The Fix It List Template is so you will write problems down and keep on working on the draft instead of fixing in the moment and stopping your flow.

 You?
 Check out the revision list link above.
 Mostly this template is designed to keep you flowing once you actually start your draft.
 Maybe you ARE ready to start already.
-Your Fix It List Template is here.
+Good for you!

 Do you have aspects of your writing that you always go back and double check?